lrasata/tripPlannerAPI/README.md

 ## 📌 Future Enhancements
 - Implement authentication and authorization
-- Add unit and integration tests
+- Add unit and integration tests - consider testing with @WebMvcTest + MockMvc (currently using @InjectMocks + Mockito)
 - Integrate Swagger for API documentation